Digital Nomad Life in Fukuoka, Japan

 What residency documents or visas did I need if I will be in Fukuoka for a while?

 "If you are planning to stay in Fukuoka for an extended period, you will need to obtain a visa.
 The type of visa you need will depend on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, you will need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 If you plan to stay in Japan for more than 90 days, you will need to register your address with the local municipal office in Fukuoka.
 This is a requirement under the Japanese law and you will need to do this within 14 days of finding a place to live.
-Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," explained one expat living in Fukuoka, Japan.
+Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," remarked one member in Fukuoka.

 Get Quote